Palm Beach Area Revisited: What We Loved (and What I Forgot About Florida’s Atlantic Coast)

 The kids had the best gelato ever, according to them, at Piccolo Gelato, which is pretty much the only thing we could afford on the street.

-A beautifully designed high-end outdoor shopping plaza worth walking through, even if you’re only window shopping.
+The Royal Poinciana Plaza is a beautifully designed high-end outdoor shopping plaza worth walking through, even if you’re only window shopping.

 Mounts Botanical Garden